Skip to content

 Malaga

-The Automobile Museum is considered one of the best 10 museums in Malaga, the museum is distinguished by its spacious area of 6000 m2 and it is divided into 13 rooms.
+The Automobile Museum is considered one of the best 10 museums in the city; it is distinguished by its spacious area of 6000 m2 and divided into 13 rooms.

 Market Hall

-It is considered as a historical market with a horseshoe-shaped Islamic gateway that dates to the 14th century and the market was renewed after being closed for many years.
+It is considered a historical market with a horseshoe-shaped Islamic gateway that dates to the 14th century.
+The market was renewed after being closed for many years.

-Inside the market, you will see sellers selling fresh fruits, vegetables, fish, meat, and cheese.
-The interior of the market is featured with a stained-glass window that depicts the historic landmarks of Malaga.
+Inside the market, sellers sell fresh fruits, vegetables, fish, meat, and cheese.
+A stained-glass window depicts the historical landmarks of Malaga and adorns the interior.

 Basilica of Victory

-The Basilica of Victory is located north of Picasso Museum, it is one of the important places in Malaga and it was built in the 17th century.
-It is the place where the Catholic Monarchs pitched a siege of Malaga during the Reconquest.
+The Basilica of Victory is located north of the Picasso Museum.
+It is one of the essential places in the city, built in the 17th century.
+The Catholic Monarchs pitched a siege of Malaga there during the Reconquest.

-When you visit the church you will see a figure of the Virgen de la Victoria from the 15th century and it was a gift from Emperor Maximilian I to King Ferdinand.
-Also, you will find paintings and sculptures decorating the church.
+When you visit the church, you will see a 15th-century figure of the Virgen de la Victoria, which was a gift from Emperor Maximilian I to King Ferdinand.
+Also, paintings and sculptures decorate the church.

 La Malagueta Beach